csebooks/java-programming/content.en/the-java-library/networking/_index.md

 Once you have an **HttpRequest** instance, you can use it use it in a call to **HttpClient**’s **send()** method, as shown in the previous section.

-## HttpResponse

 The HTTP Client API encapsulates a response in an implementation of the **HttpResponse** interface.
 It is a generic interface declared like this:

 HttpResponse<T>